Thursday, January 07, 2010

 Nicolaitanism - triumph over the lay people

-It is hard to go to a church and not find a Nicolaitan church of the kind Christ Hates.
 Twice the risen Christ who appears to John speaks of his hate of the Nicolaitans; Revelation of Jesus Christ 2:6, 2:15.
 Jesus hates the Nicolaitans.
-But what does that mean?
+Let us look at the Greek to get the meaning.

 In Demons in the Sanctuary Mira – Board treasurer – in not looking forward to confronting Pastor Rutherford regarding some bills.
 She has started to feel resentment at his misspending.
 She asks questions hesitatingly.
 He is short, then annoyed, cold and displeased and impatient.